abhijeet007rocks8/Dev-Scripts/JAVA/Temperature Converter/Readme.md

 ## About The Project

-A simple Java based Temperature Converter which can convert a given temperature in other unit system based on user's choice.
+A simple Java-based Temperature Converter that can convert a given temperature in another unit system based on the user's choice.

 <p align="right">(<a href="#top">back to top</a>)</p>